ian-yc-kim/nt_echo_svc/API.md

 - Error: Message is required
 - Error: Message must be 8 characters or fewer
 - Error: Invalid request format

+Fallback for other validation issues

+Other validation errors (for example type mismatches or unexpected validation errors) return:

+- Error: Invalid request

 Examples